novan-ve/webserv/README.md

 Fully functional webserver from scratch written in C++, based on nginx.

-Compliant with the norms for HTTP, defined in RFC 7230-7235.
+Compliant with the norms for HTTP defined in RFC 7230-7235.

 ## Webserver features